So, You Want To Be A Consultant

 Tools change.
 Platforms change.
 The fundamentals of independent consulting don't.

 Whether you're leaving a Fortune 500 company or a mid-size firm, the questions are the same: Can I do this?
 How do I price myself?
 How do I find clients?
 How do I get paid?
-Robert Nellson answered these questions with three decades of direct experience, and the answers are as relevant today as when he wrote them.
+Robert and Jonathan Nellson answer these questions with a combined perspective that spans three decades of traditional consulting and the realities of building a practice today.

 Interested in the Book?